Our Weekly Offerings

 Little Alessa Levee doing Star Pose

 Linda & Becky - Partner Yoga

 Becky & John - Partner Yoga

 More Partner Yoga Fun!

 Farewell, Frank.
 You are already missed, but the magic you shared will live on.

 - A note from Linda and Howard

-Many of us know that Frank Abbott left us for good about a week ago.
+Many of us know that Frank Abbott has left us.
 We feel that he left us better people, and did so in the quietest and gentlest way possible.

 Frank taught mostly Yin yoga here at North Coast, a slow, meditative form of yoga that suited him well and to which he was strongly pulled.
 The work goes deeply into one’s body, and Frank took his students there easily.
 Let us show a distinction which he made: he always referred to “leading” a class rather than “teaching” it, a sign of his true humility.